lambdafu/grakopp/README.rst

 * more support and tests for stateful parsing
 * regex syntax tests (make sure generated C strings are always proper)
 * profile and optimize
+* documentation

 Grako features missing:

 * ignorecase (buffer match, matchre)
 * comments skipping
-* buffer line parsing and trace output (also in exceptions)
+* buffer line parsing and trace output (also in exceptions, and then use grako.exceptions)
 * ParseInfo
 * rules with arguments
 * left recursion